 So, what exactly is virtual prototyping and how can virtual reality be deployed to help refine and add true value to your design approach?

-We interview Audrey Zarlenga, Marketing Manager, from Antycip Simulation to find out more:
+We interview Anais Tarbi, Brand Marketing and Event Manager, ST Engineering Antycip to find out more:

 Q: What is virtual prototyping?